Expat Exchange

 We asked foreigners in the United States what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "We nearly always have stove, fridge, and AC.
 But is there a generator?
 A cistern?
 Any alternative form of energy?
-These are important questions in an area where there are frequent power outages even when there is no storm," said one foreigner living in Christiansted, US.
+These are important questions in an area where there are frequent power outages even when there is no storm," explained one person living in Christiansted, US.

 Additional Information about Searching for a Home in the United States: